 Science the World

-Creating Discussions, Demonstrations, and Experiments for K-12 Teachers Everywhere
+Creating STEM Modules and STEM Comics for Teachers Everywhere

 Science The World

 Science The World is the focus of an engineering education research group based out of Northeastern University.
-The purposes of the group are to:
+There are two major directions of the group:

 - connect directly with K-12 educators teaching in scientific fields;